 Duplicate client records occur when staff members create two or more records for the same client.
-A duplicate client record can have the same client name, date of birth, and/or social security number.
+A duplicate client record can have the same client name, date of birth, or social security number.

-In the example below, there are two client records with the same last 4 digits of the social security number and dates of birth.
-The names, however, are spelled differently (figure 1).
+In the example below, there are two client records with the same last four digits of the social security number and the same date of birth.
+The names, however, are spelled differently.

 Merging Duplicate Records

-To merge duplicate client records, click the Launchpad icon and click Merge (figure 2).
+To merge duplicate client records, click the Launchpad icon and click Merge.

 There are two merge tabs: Clients and Programs.
-Remain on the Clients tab (figure 3)
+Remain on the Clients tab.

-To remove a client record from the Client Merge Queue, click the trashcan icon to the left of the client name (figure 6).
-This removes it only from the queue; it does not permanently delete the client record.
+To remove a client record from the Client Merge Queue, click the trash can icon to the left of the client name.
+Clicking this icon removes the record from the queue; it does not permanently delete the client record.

 Once you are ready to merge the client records, click Merge.
-A popup appears notifying you that the action is irreversible and confirming you want to continue (figure 7).
+A popup appears, notifying you that the action is irreversible and confirming you want to continue.
 Click OK to merge the client records.

 Only one record displays.
-The unique identifiers of any secondary records are listed as the client Alias (figure 8).
+The unique identifiers of any secondary records display as the client Alias.